This

 Data Science & AI Lecture Series

-This weekly lecture series covers technical developments in data science and AI, as well as applications to different domains, industry, and policy.
+Utah Center for Data Science's lecture series covers technical developments in data science and AI, as well as applications to different domains, industry, and policy.
 It is intended for a wide audience.
 Everyone is welcome to attend.

 Visit the Utah Center for Data Science for the latest details, including confirmed dates/times, speakers, and topics.